CSC207-UofT/course-project-0xta1l/phase2/design_document.md

 For the testing of our program, we have chosen to test the main features of our program, mainly the Use Cases and Entities.
 We tested them to ensure that the main functionalities of our program are running as intended.

 These functionalities for Use Cases include the filtering/sorting of our recipes by genre, interest and rating, saving recipes and creating reviews and users.
 We also tested the basic features of the our 2 main entities, User and GenreLibrary to ensure that our base code is accurately coded.

+The database we chose to use is a cloud-hosted database, so we could not effectively use JUnit for testing.
+Thus, all database testing was done by running code and checking to see if the real-time database matched the expected outcome.

 By ensuring that our main functionalities are accurately coded via testing, this allows us to robustly implement other parts of the code, mainly the controllers and the Android App GUI without constantly changing the methods in Use Cases/Entities.